-He holds Masters and Bachelor degrees in Information Engineering from the University of Cambridge, and a Masters degree in East Asian Studies from the School of Oriental and African Studies, University of London.
+He holds master’s and bachelor’s degrees in Information Engineering from the University of Cambridge, and a master’s degree in Pacific Asian Studies from the School of Oriental and African Studies (SOAS), University of London.
+While at Cambridge, he spent a year on exchange at the Massachusetts Institute of Technology (MIT).
 He is a Financial Risk Manager (FRM) certified by the Global Association of Risk Professionals.
-He speaks Mandarin Chinese, English, Japanese and Cantonese.
+He speaks Mandarin, English, Japanese and Cantonese.

 Latest posts by Andy Yee